geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 - `url`: the url of the WFS service.
 - `fields`: if the layer has a wfs service configured, this can contain the fields (attributes) of the features, with custom configuration (e.g. aliases, types, etc.)

+##### Experimental properties

+Here a list of experimental properties that can be used in the WFS layer configuration, they may change in the future.

+- `serverType`: analogous to the `serverType` of the WMS layer.
+It can be `geoserver` or `no-vendor`.
+If `no-vendor` is used, the requests will not contain vendor specific parameters like `cql_filter`, and the layer will be treated as a generic WFS layer.
+The filtering will be done on the "WFS client" side, using the `filter` property.
+Actually this property is supported only in OpenLayers and only for the map viewer.
+- `security`: this is an object that can contain the security configuration for the layer.
+It allows to specify if some particular security is configured for this layer, apart from the usual `securityRules` configured globally.
+It can contain the following properties.
+Actually this property is supported only in OpenLayers and only for the map viewer:

+  - `type`: the type of security to use.
+It can be `Basic`.
+  - `sourceType`: the type of source to use.
+It can be  `sessionStorage`.
+In case of sessionStorage, a `sourceId` must be provided to get the credentials from the sessionStorage.
+  - `sourceId`: the id of the source to use.
+It can be any string.

+    ```json
+    {
+        "security": {
+            "type": "Basic",
+            "sourceType": "sessionStorage",
+            "sourceId": "source-identifier"
+        }
+    }
+    ```

 #### Graticule

 i.e.